-Section 2.2 will show that existing ways of propagating trust cannot be readily applied in ubiquitous computing because they are usually meant to work on the whole web of trust and to run on high-end machines.
-We thus need a new trust propagation model specifically targeted to ubicomp scenarios.
-Such model must satisfy the following requirements:
+Section 2.2 will show that existing ways of propagating trust cannot be readily applied in mobile computing because they are usually designed to work on a centrally stored web of trust and to run on high-end machines.
+Thus we set out to design a novel way of propagating trust that works in distributed settings (e.g., P2P networks) and runs on (resource-constrained) mobile phones.
+Our core contributions include: